matty-serwer/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 console.log("a defined? " + (typeof a !== 'undefined'));
 console.log("b defined? " + (typeof b !== 'undefined'));
 ```

+b gets out because its global when assigned without a declaration;

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).